W3SRotterdam/uORM/README.md

 </pre>

 ##Save method
-If you got a form in Umbraco and want to save the content to Umbraco you can use the save method.
+If you've got a form in Umbraco and want to save the content to Umbraco you can use the save method.
 <pre>
 [HttpPost]
 public ActionResult IntakeFormPost(IntakeFormFieldsModel model) {